DavideTortorella/Netflix-DataVisualization/README.md

 - Nicole Gemelli ([Linkedin](https://www.linkedin.com/in/nicole-gemelli-98054a31a/))
 - Aurora Castelnovo

-Starting from the Kaggle dataset (https://www.kaggle.com/datasets/shivamb/netflix-shows) The *goal* was to create an Interactive Dashboard in order to provide advices to produce a "Successful Show".
+Starting from the [Kaggle dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows), the *goal* was to create an Interactive Dashboard in order to provide advices to produce a "Successful Show".
 The audience is then a plausible Content-Maker.